Molar Mass Calculator

 What is Molar Mass?

-Molar mass is the mass of a compound in grams per mole of substance, and it’s expressed in g/mol.
-Molar mass, sometimes referred to as molecular weight or molecular mass, is numerically equal to the combined atomic mass of each element in the compound.[1]
+Molar mass is the mass of a compound in grams per mole of a substance, and it’s expressed in g/mol.
+Molar mass, sometimes referred to as molecular weight or molecular mass, is equal to the sum of the atomic masses of each element in the compound.[1]

 How to Calculate Molar Mass

-The first method is to calculate the molecular weight by adding the relative atomic mass for each element in the compound using the periodic table.
-The National Institute of Standards and Technology published the atomic weights for each element, which is a good resource to consult.[2]
+You can calculate the molecular weight of the compound by adding the atomic masses of each element in the compound using the periodic table.
+The National Institute of Standards and Technology published the atomic weights for each element and is a good resource to consult.[2]

-For example, let’s calculate the molar mass for water (H2O).
+For example, let’s calculate the molar mass of water (H2O).

 H2O is composed of two hydrogen (H) atoms and one oxygen (O) atom.

 The atomic mass of hydrogen is 1.00794 and oxygen is 15.9994.
-The formula to calculate the molecular weight should look like this:
+The formula to calculate the molecular weight based on the atomic weights looks like this:

 Learn more about calculating the weight of H2O on our water weight calculator.